-Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) stay visible online at all times to visitors worldwide …
+Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) stay visible online at all times to users worldwide …

 (Reliable webhosting keeps your website online 24/7 for users worldwide)

 Choosing a reliable hosting service, therefore, is an important part of the process of setting up your WordPress site.